youwen5/vesktop-bin-flake/README.md

 avoid building the one in `nixpkgs` from source.
 Also provides an overlay to replace `pkgs.vesktop`.

+It automatically updates as soon as a new Vesktop release is published.

 ## Why

 I daily-drive an Asahi Linux Macbook with a custom Mesa driver and package.